moddyz/PBR/pbr/tools/README.md

 # Tools

-A collection of tools to aid with the development process.
+A collection of tools to aid with the development process, including:
+- Assertion handling for debug builds.
+- CPU timers.
+- Logging.

 ## Third party libraries used